LoveStartLearnBuildTokensResourcesConverseBlog

 "Rough consensus is about finding the most fertile directions in which to proceed rather than uncovering constraints.
 Constraints in software tend to be relatively few and obvious.
 Possibilities, however, tend to be intimidatingly vast.
 Resisting limiting visions, finding the most fertile direction, and allying with the right people become the primary challenges."

-As with our own play of thinking patterns, the IETF addresses these challenges in the negative.
-They consider issues first rather than agreements; address them but don’t accommodate them; and understand (through iterative practice) that consensus is a tool and not a destination.
+Using a familiar thinking pattern, the IETF addresses these challenges in the negative.
+They consider issues first rather than agreements; address them but don’t necessarily accommodate them; and understand (through iterative practice) that consensus is a tool and not a destination.

 Prompt: Consensus is a tool, not a goal.
 We should use it for what three primary tasks?